What is HNA:

 BED-8004 Academic entrepreneurship

-How can I participate:
+How do I participate: